Tiagoors/JobsCalc/README.md

 ---

-Feito por Tiago e a ♥ Rocketseat :wave: [Participem da comunidade deles!](https://discordapp.com/invite/gCRAFhc)
+Made by Tiago and ♥ Rocketseat: wave: [Join their community!](https://discordapp.com/invite/gCRAFhc)